 Now, I’m laughing out loud.
 I can barely control myself from smiling, as this was an unbelievable site see.
 By far the cutest thing I’ve ever seen in the sand in Peru!
 When he finally stops laughing.
 He has a smile on his face.
 He looks like a totally different boy.
 I touch my finger to his heart and I say, “Jesus te ama” and I see the hugest smile on his face.
 And I just hug him.

 By now all the boys want prayer.
 Even though the small group is slowly growing they all remain peaceful and respectful of one another and me.
-By God’s grace I think each one knew they would have a turn.
-So I pray.
+By God’s grace I think each one knew they would have a turn, and no one would be left out.
+So I continue to pray.
 No, other boy has the reaction the first little boy did, and that’s totally ok.
 Besides the Spirit blows where the Spirit blows scripture tells us so.

 So the boys wait, and patiently I pray over each one.
 Overall, I see many smiles, and then watch one boy catch a tear before no other boys can see him.
 Yet, I know God touched something deep in is heart.
 Some of the boys run to grab other friends to come.